 - 1/4 cup olive oil

 - 1 tablespoon oregano

-There are some other great tips and tricks for getting the most out of your grill:
+There are some other great tips and tricks for getting the most out of your BBQ recipes:

 - Use foil to wrap up loose veggies for a healthy taste everyone will love.

-- For a quick desert throw slices of pineapple on the grill.
+- For a quick dessert, throw slices of pineapple on the grill.
 Grilling gives it a natural caramelization.